herd/herdtools7/pac_tests/notes/ordering/solver.md

 ```

 And the solver will find a solution `{S0 := 0; S1 := 0; S2 := 0}` (the solver
-assign `S2` to the value of the representant of it's equivalence class).
+assign `S2` to the value of the representant of its equivalence class).

 ## Adding the collision solver